| Boomer and his chicken. Giving Hallmark movies a run for their money. |

 She follows him around like she signed a lifetime contract.
-Wherever Boomer goes, she’s one step behind him, clucking away like a feathered bodyguard.
-If he lies down, she fluffs out and perches beside him.
+Wherever Boomer goes, she’s one step behind, clucking away like a feathered bodyguard.
+If he lies down, she fluffs out beside him.
 If he gets up, she does too.
-If he chews hay, she pecks politely like they’re sharing a romantic farm-fresh picnic.
+If he chews hay, she pecks delicately, as if they’re sharing a candlelit dinner for two—minus the candles and with considerably more chewing.

 And Boomer?
-Oh, he’s into it.
 He’s not just tolerating her—he’s proud of her.
-The other goats tried to get too close one day, and Boomer straight-up hip-checked them like a protective dad at a middle school dance.
+The other goats tried to get too close once, and Boomer hip-checked them so hard you’d think he was auditioning for the NHL.
+He’s protective, watchful, and maybe a little smug about his unusual partnership.

 5 comments: